1st Battalion 22nd Infantry ![]()

 which informed about the use of machine guns,

-and was nothing more than translations of text written by and for
+and was nothing more than translations of texts written by and

 General Order Number 14 This order established the